Waste management guidelines

 6.1 Introduction of Food Waste Collections

-For individual properties a food waste caddy and an outdoor container will be provided.
-This means there will need to be enough room within the outdoor space of a property to keep the general waste and recycling bins, as well as a smaller indoor container for food waste.
+For individual properties an indoor food waste caddy and an outdoor container will be provided.
+This means there will need to be enough room within the outdoor space of a property to keep the general waste, recycling and food waste bins, as well as a smaller indoor container for food waste within the property.

-If you require any further information on what capacity is required for the new service then please contact Reading Borough Council.
+If you require any further information on what capacity is required for the food waste collection service, then please contact Reading Borough Council.

-6.2 Reduction of size of general waste bins
+6.2 Reduction in size of general waste bins

 References & Sources